Arthi-chaud/haskell-infinadd/README.md

 ## How it works

 Our EDSL takes the form of an `InfinAdd a` operation.
-It is a monad, parameterised by the return type of the operation. (`a` should be `Integer` most of the time).
-To run the operation, we have the [`run`](https://arthi-chaud.github.io/haskell-infinadd/InfinAdd.html#v:run) function.
+It is a monad, parameterised by the return type of the operation. (most of the time , `a` should be `Integer`).
+To run the operation, we use the [`run`](https://arthi-chaud.github.io/haskell-infinadd/InfinAdd.html#v:run) function.

 ### Backends